 If you own a home or you have children, you need some form of estate planning.
 If you have any ownership interest in a business, you need an estate plan.
 If you are concerned about incapacity, you need an estate plan.
 If you have children or other beneficiaries with special needs, you need an estate plan.
 If you own real estate in California or elsewhere, you need an estate plan.

 Wills and Trusts form only a part of a comprehensive estate plan.
 Law Office of Matthew D. Scott strives to add value to the experience by helping you determine which tools are appropriate for you, and by harmonizing the various components of your full estate plan to accomplish your goals.
 We can also explain the value of acting now versus later.
 It may be tempting to put off this important decision-making moment, but often people wait until it is too late.

 Unfortunately, many people have false beliefs about estate planning that prevent them from taking action.
-For example, people assume that if their house is “underwater” – meaning they owe more than their home is worth – then they don’t need to put that home in trust.
+For example, people assume that if their house is "underwater" - meaning they owe more than their home is worth - then they don't need to put that home in trust.
 To avoid future expense and inconvenience to you and your heirs, please speak with an experienced attorney for correct advice.
 Other people believe estate planning is only for families whose members do not get along.
-These myths are addressed in a simple document entitled “Estate Planning: Not Quite What You Think", found below.
+These myths are addressed in a simple document entitled "Estate Planning: Not Quite What You Think", found below.
 For FREE information on the most common estate planning myths, please click here.